-https://leginfo.legislature.ca.gov/faces/codes\displaySection.xhtml?sectionNum=1191.&lawCode=LAB.)
+https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=1191.&lawCode=LAB.)

 Federal and state law passed in the late 1930's allowed employers to pay many persons with disabilities less than the minimum pay wage (subminimum) and subjected them to segregated work settings.
 Eighty-four years passed before Senate Bill 639 (Durazo, 2021) ended the use of special wage licenses for employment at less than minimum wage.
-Now, state agencies must work together to not only provide employment services but to also transition individuals with disabilities currently still employed through subminimum wage programs into minimum wage or above paying jobs.
+Now, state agencies must work together to not only provide employment services but to also transition individuals with disabilities currently still employed through subminimum wage programs into minimum wage or above paying jobs, i.e. competitive integrated employment.
 Transition to CIE will be a challenging task.
-The size of our population and the complex demographic characteristics of California's 14(c) population creates uniquely complex challenges.
-This diverse group is made up of people who have different types of disabilities, different support needs, intersectional identities, and unique cultural influences.
+The size of our population and the complex demographic characteristics of

+California's 14(c) population creates uniquely complex challenges.
+This diverse group includes people that have different types of disabilities, support needs, intersectional identities, and unique cultural influences.
 However, the majority working in subminimum wage jobs are people with intellectual/developmental disabilities.